All Episodes

 If Joe's out of office, that would make him eligible to be prosecuted.

-Although maybe the statute of limitations, he maybe probably is going to get the same benefit that Hunter got when the special counsel, uh, the investigator of four years was whoop the guy that wanted to push this under the rug, the guy that then offered the sweetheart deal that then became appointed special counsel.
+Although maybe the statue of limitations, he probably is going to get the same benefit that Hunter got when the special counsel, the investigator of four years, was the guy that wanted to push this under the rug, the guy that then offered the sweetheart deal that then became appointed special counsel.

 That's called favoritism.